-Throughout the school year, parents and families are included in advisory committees.
-Parents and/or family members interested in serving on a District committee are welcome to call the School & Community Relations office, 847-888-5000, ext.
+Parents and families are encouraged to participate in advisory committees throughout the school year.
+Parents and/or family members interested in serving on a District committee are welcome to call the Communications & Community Relations office 847-888-5000, ext.
 5003.

-PARENT GROUPS (PTO, BOOSTER CLUBS)
+PARENT GROUPS (PTO, Booster Clubs)

-Each school has a parent group.
+Each school may have a parent group.
 Most parent groups in U-46 are Parent-Teacher Organizations (PTOs) or Booster Clubs at the secondary level.
-Parents serve as officers on the parent groups along with the building principal and teacher representatives.
+Parents serve as officers in the parent groups, along with the building principal and teacher representatives.
 The parent groups organize volunteers for events, programs, and activities.
 The parent groups also present fundraising events and enrichment programs.
 Check with the building principal to learn more about the parent group activities at the school.